As millennials when you begin to embrace life in all its glory saving money for future is the furthest thing on your mind.

 If you have such people in your life ask yourself if you need such people in your life.

-11. The Myth of Independent life
+Myth of Independent life

 The charm of living independently is so exciting.